Apr 16

 What if I need surgery?

 If your quality of life is being affected, you may decide to have surgery to repair your prolapse.
-It is important to address the issues that contributed to the prolapse in the first place as otherwise, your symptoms are more likely to return.
+Surgery can be a great option for people whose symptoms have got to the point that they are not manageable but it is always worth understanding that it is not a quick fix – it is important to address the issues that contributed to the prolapse in the first place as otherwise, your symptoms are more likely to return.

 Here are some examples of things that should be addressed before having surgery: